 We believe in the universal church, a living spiritual body of which Christ is the

-head and all regenerated persons are members.
-We believe in the local church, consisting
+head, and that all regenerated persons are members.
+We believe in the local church consisting

-of a family members joined to each other and Jesus Christ by faith, through the
+of family members joined to each other and Jesus Christ by faith, through the

 public declaration of their faith in baptism, and assembled for worship, fellowship,